-The sign of a crossing is determined by comparing the 30 orientation of the ambient space with the widge of the

-The sign of the crossing is the interaction between the 1D orientation of the through strand (we will also refer to this as the "thin" strand) with the 2D orientation of the other ("thick") strand.
+The sign of a crossing is determined by comparing the 4D orientation of the ambient space with the wedge of the 1D orientation of the through strand (we will also refer to this as the "thin" strand) with the 3D orientation of the filling of the other ("thick") strand; the signs for each type of crossing are shown in the figure above.
 Note that switching only the direction (1D orientation) of a strand changes the sign of the crossing if and only if the strand of changing direction is the through strand.
 However, fully changing the orientation (both 1D and 2D) always switches the sign of the crossing.
 END NEW